entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Choo *et al*.
 (2017), Character 334; Lu *et al*.
 (2017), Character 266; Zhu Y. *et al*.
 (2022), Character 408.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.
+> - The coding of *Achoania jarviki* is changed from ? to 1.
+The coding of *Eusthenopteron foordi* is changed from 0 to 1 (Jarvik, 1980).

 404. Endoskeletal spiracular canal: (0) open; (1) partial enclosure or spiracular bar; (2) complete enclosure in canal.